K. Keshava Rao: Personal life

 He was born to K. Niranjan Rao and Govindamma in Mahbubabad, Warangal, Hyderabad State on 13 December 1940 (official records 6 June 1939).
-He received his B.Comm from Badruka College, then pursued an M.A. at Osmania University's Arts College and later PhD from Osmania University, Hyderabad.
+He received his B.Com. from Badruka College, then pursued an M.A. at Osmania University's Arts College and later PhD from Osmania University, Hyderabad.
 He is married to Vasantha Kumari and has two sons and two daughters.
-One of his daughters, Gadwal Vijayalakshmi, is the current mayor of Greater Hyderabad Municipal Corporation.
+One of his daughters, Gadwal Vijayalakshmi, served as the mayor of Greater Hyderabad Municipal Corporation.